calcite/zmq_tubes/README.md

   tube_type: REQ
 ```

-Now, we can start simulation of client communication.
+Now, we can start the simulation of the client communication.
 ```shell
 > zmqtube-monitor simulate mock_schema.yaml dump.rec
 ```
-If the response of our app is not the same as we expect (the response saved in dump file).
+If the response of our app is not the same as tool expects (the response saved in dump file), then
-The monitoring tool warns us.
+the monitoring tool warns us.
 We can modify speed of the simulation by the parameter `--speed`.

-In default configuration, is simulation run the same
+In the default configuration, is  the simulation run the same
 speed as original communication (parameter `--speed=1`).

 | Speed | description |